zweimach/ghc/docs/users_guide/bugs.rst

    for further discussion.

-   If you are hit by this, you may want to compile the affected module with :ghc-flag:`-fno-omit-yields` (see :ref:`options-f`).
+   If you are hit by this, you may want to compile the affected module with :ghc-flag:`-fno-omit-yields <-fomit-yields>` (see :ref:`options-f`).
    This flag ensures that yield points are inserted at every function entrypoint (at the expense of a bit of performance).

 -  GHC's updated exhaustiveness and coverage checker (see :ref:`options-sanity`) is quite expressive but with a rather high